 I’m planning to stay longer this time.

+Departing today.
 Arriving Santiago January 20th.
-Planning to start in Mendoza.
+Planning to start hiking out of Mendoza.
 Head to Bariloche from there for hiking and cycling.

 I’m looking at photos of the Patagonian Andes for inspiration.
 These are from the upcoming documentary Unbounded.
 It should be released sometime Spring 2018.